laravel/docs/homestead.md

           value: bar

 After updating the `Homestead.yaml`, be sure to re-provision the machine by running `vagrant reload --provision`.
 This will update the PHP-FPM configuration for all of the installed PHP versions and also update the environment for the `vagrant` user.

+<a name="ssl"></a>
+### SSL

+By default, Laravel Homestead generates a security certificate for all sites you register, allowing you to quickly develop via HTTPS on your local machine.

+To make your browser trust the certificate you need to take some manual actions.
+Connect into your Vagrant box and copy Homestead’s CA into a folder which is synced into your local machine.

+    cp /etc/nginx/ssl/ca.homestead.homestead.crt /home/vagrant/project1

+Open that file on your local machine and add it as a trusted certificate.
+Then delete the previously copied file.
+You're good to go now.

 <a name="wildcard-ssl"></a>
 ### Wildcard SSL